Key Concepts

 How to strike a balance

 Achieving long-term financial goals means accepting the trade-off between risk and reward and understanding the historical patterns that have gone along with the three primary asset classes.
-Stocks, historically, have offered higher long-term returns than bonds or cash, but they have also carried more risk.
+Historically, stocks have offered higher long-term returns than bonds or cash, but they have also carried more risk.
 Bonds have offered higher returns, with more risk, than cash.
 Cash has provided stability, but money stuffed in your mattress nets zero return and will probably fail to keep pace with inflation.
 Paradoxically, taking a conservative approach to market risk may expose you to a high degree of purchasing power risk.

 Fundamentally, how you allocate your assets among stocks, bonds, and cash depends on how much risk you are willing to take for an expected return.
 And that depends on why you are investing and when you need your money.
 So, what is the right way to divvy up your portfolio?
 You will need to answer two basic questions: